za7ff/FeriaBoard-1/replit.md

 # Overview

-This is a full-stack web application for a personal testimonial/comment system built with React, Express, and PostgreSQL.
-The application allows visitors to submit comments about their experience with "Feria" (the site owner), with a moderation system where comments must be approved before being displayed publicly.
-The frontend features a luxury-themed personal page with sections for hero content, comment submission, and testimonials display.
+This is a minimalist personal website for "Feria" with a black animated background and simple comment system.
+The website features just the name "Feria" in large white text and a comment submission area below.
+Comments are only visible to admin via hidden login.
+The design is clean and minimal with animated gradient background and floating particles.

 # User Preferences

 Preferred communication style: Simple, everyday language.
+Website language: English
+Design preference: Minimalist, black animated background, clean design without unnecessary elements

 # System Architecture